EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Conflict Recognition & Resolution

-In the event of any conflict we will resolve it as adults and colleages If the event is severe, professor involvement will be utilized
+In the event of any conflict we will resolve it as adults and colleages.
+If the conflict is severe, professor involvement will be utilized.

 ## Signatures